 About Your Host

 Adrian Eustaquio is a long time Tiki enthusiast, active member in the Tiki community and avid supporter of the current Tiki revival, considered as one of the major influencers of the Tiki scene.
-He began collecting Tiki, Hawaiian and South Pacific ephemera over 2 decades ago and has been studying and continues to study the mainland Tiki movement and it's relation to American pop culture and cocktail culture, both currently and historically.
+He began collecting Tiki, Hawaiian and South Pacific ephemera almost 3 decades ago and has been studying and continues to study the mainland Tiki movement and it's relation to American pop culture and cocktail culture, both currently and historically.

 Adrian runs and administers the Home Tiki Bar Builds and Inside the Desert Oasis Room group pages on Facebook in addition to hosting, managing and producing the "Inside the Desert Oasis Room" podcast and vlog from his home tiki space of the same name, created in tribute to and in the style of the great exotic lounges of the long past Polynesian Pop era.
 His current island inspired art collection amounts to over 1500 mugs & sculptures and dozens of one-of-a-kind carvings from various reknown artists including a comprehensive grouping of traditional Hawaiian, Cook Islands, Marquesan, Tahitian and Papua New Guinea art.